The Great Race: Adaptations

 Slightly in advance of the film's release, as was the custom of the era, a paperback novelization of the film was published by Dell Books.
-The author was renowned crime and western novelist Marvin H. Albert, who also made something of a cottage industry out of movie tie-ins.
-He seems to have been the most prolific screenplay novelizer of the late '50s through mid '60s, and, during that time, the preeminent specialist at light comedy.
+The author was renowned crime and western novelist Marvin H. Albert.

 The novelization, based on the screenplay rather than the finished film, differs from the film in various aspects.
-In the novel, the country of Carpania is called Ruritania (like in Hope's Prisoner of Zenda), Keenan Wynn's character is called Jebediah (not Hezekiah) and stays behind in Ruritania, having fallen in love with a local noblewoman.
-The pie fight is missing, and the drivers are chased by cowboys (rather than native Americans) before arriving in Boracho.
-A few minor changes concern Leslie's courting of Maggie Dubois: in the novelization, it's she who suggests sharing the blanket in the snowstorm, and she also gets to drive the Leslie Special when Leslie has his arm in a sling.
-Scenes not included in the film include: a rainstorm, Fate's car sinking in a river, and a more extended stay in Russia (mirroring the Boracho episode).
+In the novel, the country of Carpania is called Ruritania (as in Hope's Prisoner of Zenda), Keenan Wynn's character is called Jebediah (not Hezekiah) and stays behind in Ruritania, having fallen in love with a local noblewoman.
+The pie fight is missing and the drivers are chased by cowboys (rather than Native Americans) before arriving in Boracho.
+A few minor changes concern Leslie's courting of Maggie Dubois: in the novelization, it is she who suggests sharing the blanket in the snowstorm and she also drives the Leslie Special while Leslie has his arm in a sling.
+Scenes not included in the film include a rainstorm, Fate's car sinking in a river and a more extended stay in Russia (mirroring the Boracho episode).